oliviertassinari/i18n-extract/README.md

 Parse the `content` to extract the argument of calls of i18n(`message`).

 - `content` should be a string.
-- Return an array containing messages.
+- Return an array containing messages used.

 ```js
 var i18nExtract = require('i18n-extract');